APA Interactive (7th ed.)

 If the newspaper has different sections, include the section as well (e.g., "B5").

-If the article stretches over multiple pages, use "pp." and put a dash ("–") between the first and last number.
+If the article stretches over multiple pages, put a dash ("–") between the first and last number.

 Where is it?